-We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff. \\KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
+We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
+KCSIE states that if you are a MAT then the SCR can be kept centrally but must be immediately available for an Ofsted Inspection.
 Best practice recommends schools still take responsibility for updating their own SCR.

-Our school complies with the requirements of KCSIE, (September 2021) - Part 3.
+Over solver leaves like with the many improvement of MCCIF.
+(Combons leave 2022).
+Boot 2 Our school complies with the requirements of KCSIE, (September 202 2) - Part 3.
+30